g41797/matryoshka-io/kitchen/docs/addendums/matryoshka-io-notation.md

 ## Application uses names

-Application objects are represented by their names.
+Application items are represented by their names.

 Examples